-Non Fungible Tokens, you most likely have heard about them but do you understand the concept of art selling in the digital space for a tidy fortune.
+Non Fungible Tokens, you most likely have heard about them but do you understand the concept of art selling in the digital space for a tiny fortune.
 If you understand what NFTs are, the reason why they exploded out of the block and became insanely popular might be harder to come by.

 2021 was the year NFTs exploded but like all things crypto, the period they go mainstream is usually distant from when they started gathering momentum.
 In this piece, we will look at NFT holistically and also try to demystify its insane popularity.